cloudtrust/event-emitter/README.md

 Configuration parameters of HTTP Event Emitter:
 * targetUri: server endpoint where to send the serialized events
 * bufferCapacity: window size of events kept in memory if failure occurs
-* keycloakId: configuration parameter for snowflake unique ID generation, id of the keycloak instance
 * datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter
+* idpId: name of the IDP, present in headers and used for unique ID generation
 * connectTimeoutMillis: timeout in milliseconds until a connection is established.
 Parameter is optional
 * connectionRequestTimeoutMillis: timeout in milliseconds used when requesting a connection from the connection manager.
 Parameter is optional
 * socketTimeoutMillis: socket timeout (SO_TIMEOUT) in milliseconds.
 Parameter is optional